Locations:

 How is laryngomalacia treated?

-If GERD is contributing to your baby’s laryngomalacia, your healthcare provider may prescribe an anti-reflux medication.
+When GERD occurs with laryngomalacia, your baby’s provider may prescribe an anti-reflux medication like a proton pump inhibitor (PPI) or H2 blocker.
 GERD can worsen swelling associated with laryngomalacia, so it’s important to keep reflux in check if it’s a contributing factor.

-How long does it take to recover from laryngomalacia treatment?
+How long will it take for my baby to feel better after treatment?

-Following laryngomalacia surgery, your baby may actually sound worse for a few days.
-This is normal, and it’s due to inflammation and swelling around the vocal cords.
+If your baby had laryngomalacia surgery, their breathing may sound worse for a few days.
+This is normal.
+It’s due to post-op inflammation (swelling) around their vocal cords.
 The noisy breathing should gradually improve, with full recovery taking about two weeks.

 Prevention